ArctosDB/documentation-wiki/_how_to/deep-publications.markdown

 author: DLM
 date: 2018-09-20
 ---
-# Deep Publication Data in Arctos
+# How To Understand Deep Publication Data in Arctos

  Arctos exploits the CrossRef ecosystem to enhance publication data.
 Click "CrossRef Data" from publication details to get started.
 An overlay will pop up.
 Very few publications will have all of the data described below.